ginigangadharan/ginigangadharan.github.io/_pages/openshift/openshift-kubernetes-questions.md

 - [What is KeyStone ?](#what-is-keystone-)
 - [Removing the kubeadmin user](#removing-the-kubeadmin-user)
 - [Reference](#reference)

+## What are the features of OpenShift ?

+- High Availabilty
+- Lightweight Operating System
+- Load Balancing
+- Automated Scaling
+- Logging and Monitoring (based on prometheus, ElasticSearch)
+- Service Discovery
+- Storage
+- Application Management
+- Cluster Extensibility

 ## How to set number of pods per node in OpenShift ?